alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
+- June 14, 2025: Converted all technical error messages to user-friendly, welcoming language
+  - Updated authentication messages from "Authentication Required" to "Welcome!
+Please sign in"
+  - Changed error styling from red/alarming to blue/welcoming colors
+  - Replaced technical jargon with helpful, encouraging guidance
+  - Made all error states more approachable and solution-oriented
+  - Improved user experience with friendly messaging throughout the platform
 - June 14, 2025: Enhanced Member Directory user experience and interaction
   - Made entire member cards clickable instead of just names for better usability
   - Added enhanced hover effects with shadow and border highlights